mynk-tmr/notes/Misc/Data structures.md

 - **Problem** - a function of inputs and mapping them to outputs.
 - **Algorithm** -
 	- a step-by-step set of operations to solve a specific problem or a set of problems.
-	- properties : It must be correct and has finite concrete steps
+	- It must be correct and has finite concrete steps
 - **Program** - a specific sequence of instructions in a prog. lang., and it may contain the implementation of many algorithms.
 - Meaningful and processed data is the **information**.
 - **cost** of a solution is the amount of resources it needs.